robclouth/ppxxll/README.md

 ### Effects

-The effects are taken from [ShaderToy](www.shadertoy.com).
-To add a new shader, open the top-left menu in the camera view to open the shader selection menu, then press the **+** button and enter a ShaderToy shader URL (e.g. https://www.shadertoy.com/view/fdscD2).
+The effects are taken from [Shadertoy](www.shadertoy.com).
+To add a new shader, open the top-left menu in the camera view to open the shader selection menu, then press the **+** button and enter a Shadertoy shader URL (e.g. https://www.shadertoy.com/view/fdscD2).
 For now, only single pass shaders are supported.

 ### Inputs